mskcc/vcf2maf/docs/vep_maf_readme.txt

 97. HGVS_OFFSET - Indicates by how many bases the HGVS notations for this variant have been shifted
 98. PHENO - Indicates if existing variant is associated with a phenotype, disease or trait
 99. MINIMISED - Alleles in this variant have been converted to minimal representation before consequence calculation
-100. ExAC_AF - Global Allele Frequency from ExAC
-101. ExAC_AF_AFR - African/African American Allele Frequency from ExAC
-102. ExAC_AF_AMR - American Allele Frequency from ExAC
-103. ExAC_AF_EAS - East Asian Allele Frequency from ExAC
-104. ExAC_AF_FIN - Finnish Allele Frequency from ExAC
-105. ExAC_AF_NFE - Non-Finnish European Allele Frequency from ExAC
-106. ExAC_AF_OTH - Other Allele Frequency from ExAC
-107. ExAC_AF_SAS - South Asian Allele Frequency from ExAC
-108. GENE_PHENO - Indicates if gene that the variant maps to is associated with a phenotype, disease or trait
+100. GENE_PHENO - Indicates if gene that the variant maps to is associated with a phenotype, disease or trait
-109. FILTER - Copied from input MAF/VCF, with ExAC-based common_variant tag added, as explained below
+101. FILTER - Copied from input MAF/VCF, with gnomAD-based common_variant tag added, as explained below
-110. flanking_bps - The reference allele per VCF specs, and its 2 flanking base pairs
+102. flanking_bps - The reference allele per VCF specs, and its 2 flanking base pairs
-111. variant_id - The ID from an input VCF, or the variant_id from an input MAF
+103. variant_id - The ID from an input VCF, or the variant_id from an input MAF
-112. variant_qual - The QUAL from an input VCF, or the variant_qual from an input MAF
+104. variant_qual - The QUAL from an input VCF, or the variant_qual from an input MAF
-113. ExAC_AF_Adj - Global Adjusted Allele frequency from ExAC
-114. ExAC_AC_AN_Adj - Global Adjusted Allele Count and Number from ExAC
-115. ExAC_AC_AN - Global Allele Count and Number from ExAC
-116. ExAC_AC_AN_AFR - African/African American Allele Count and Number from ExAC
-117. ExAC_AC_AN_AMR - American Allele Count and Number from ExAC
-118. ExAC_AC_AN_EAS - East Asian Allele Count and Number from ExAC
-119. ExAC_AC_AN_FIN - Finnish Allele Count and Number from ExAC
-120. ExAC_AC_AN_NFE - Non-Finnish European Allele Count and Number from ExAC
-121. ExAC_AC_AN_OTH - Other Allele Count and Number from ExAC
-122. ExAC_AC_AN_SAS - South Asian Allele Count and Number from ExAC
-123. ExAC_FILTER - FILTER tags retrieved from ExAC VCF; PASS means ExAC thinks it's germline
-124. gnomAD_AF - Frequency of existing variant in gnomAD exomes combined population
+105. gnomAD_AF - Frequency of existing variant in gnomAD exomes combined population
-125. gnomAD_AFR_AF - Frequency of existing variant in gnomAD exomes African/American population
+106. gnomAD_AFR_AF - Frequency of existing variant in gnomAD exomes African/American population
-126. gnomAD_AMR_AF - Frequency of existing variant in gnomAD exomes American population
+107. gnomAD_AMR_AF - Frequency of existing variant in gnomAD exomes American population
-127. gnomAD_ASJ_AF - Frequency of existing variant in gnomAD exomes Ashkenazi Jewish population
+108. gnomAD_ASJ_AF - Frequency of existing variant in gnomAD exomes Ashkenazi Jewish population
-128. gnomAD_EAS_AF - Frequency of existing variant in gnomAD exomes East Asian population
+109. gnomAD_EAS_AF - Frequency of existing variant in gnomAD exomes East Asian population
-129. gnomAD_FIN_AF - Frequency of existing variant in gnomAD exomes Finnish population
+110. gnomAD_FIN_AF - Frequency of existing variant in gnomAD exomes Finnish population
-130. gnomAD_NFE_AF - Frequency of existing variant in gnomAD exomes Non-Finnish European population
+111. gnomAD_NFE_AF - Frequency of existing variant in gnomAD exomes Non-Finnish European population
-131. gnomAD_OTH_AF - Frequency of existing variant in gnomAD exomes combined other combined populations
+112. gnomAD_OTH_AF - Frequency of existing variant in gnomAD exomes combined other combined populations
-132. gnomAD_SAS_AF - Frequency of existing variant in gnomAD exomes South Asian population
+113. gnomAD_SAS_AF - Frequency of existing variant in gnomAD exomes South Asian population
+114. vcf_pos - Value of POS from input VCF; useful if altered by liftOver or MAF conversion

 To distinguish driver mutations from passenger mutations, the most relevant columns are: